Ipana griseata: Biology and behaviour

-Host species

-The host species of this moth are leafy mistletoes, including Peraxilla colensoi.
+The host species of this moth are leafy mistletoes, including Peraxilla colensoi, P. tetrapetala, Ileostylus microanthus, and Tupeia antarctica.

 Conservation status

 This moth is classified under the New Zealand Threat Classification system as being "At Risk, Declining".
-It was regarded by Hudson as being a scarce species even when first described.
+The species was regarded by Hudson as being scarce even when first described.
 The survival of this moth is dependent on the survival of its host plants.